ibm-cloud-docs/enterprise-management/cc-working-with.md

 ## Tracking enterprise emissions with carbon calculator
 {: #tracking-emissions-enterprise}

-​
-The enterprise level view of carbon calculator enables you to view and export emissions data for your entire enterprise account.
+​The enterprise level view of carbon calculator enables you to view and export emissions data for your entire enterprise account.
 You must be assigned the `Usage report viewer` role on the enterprise service in the enterprise parent account in order to view and export the emissions data at the enterprise level.
 For more information about assigning access, see [Assigning access to account management services](/docs/account?topic=account-account-services&interface=api#billing-acct-mgmt-api).

 In the enterprise level view, you can filter your emissions data down to a specific account group or account by clicking that entity in the account hierarchy.
 The enterprise view provides two additional widgets:
 ​
 * Emissions by account group: GHG emissions broken down by account group.
 This displays if the entity being viewed contains account groups.
 Emissions listed under "Miscellaneous" do not belong to an account group.
-​

 * Emissions by account: GHG emissions are broken down by account.
 This will display if the entity that is being viewed contains only accounts.

-​
-Learn more about setting up and managing [Enterprise accounts](/docs/secure-enterprise?topic=secure-enterprise-what-is-enterprise).
+Learn more about setting up and managing [Enterprise accounts](/docs/enterprise-management?topic=enterprise-management-what-is-enterprise).
-​

 ## Exporting carbon calculator usage data
 {: #exporting-data}